Drifter321/DHooks2/README.md

 A SourceMod extension to hook any game function from within a SourcePawn plugin.
 This fork adds support to dynamically detour any functions instead of only virtual functions.

+# DHooks is now included in SourceMod 1.11.6820.
+This repository is archived and discontinued.

 Check out the [release post](https://forums.alliedmods.net/showthread.php?p=2588686#post2588686) for details on how to use this in a plugin.

 ## Installation